-Employees like receiving subsidies from their employers to defray commuting and parking costs, but the tax bill could drastically transform these common benefits.
+Employees like receiving subsidies from their employers to defray commuting and parking costs, but the Tax Cuts and Jobs Act could drastically transform these common benefits.

 On Dec.
-22, 2017, President Donald Trump signed into law tax legislation that will eliminate the business deduction for
+22, 2017, President Donald Trump signed into law the tax legislation, which will eliminate the business deduction for

 qualified mass transit and parking benefits.

-Nonprofit employers aren't spared: Tax-exempt employers would be subject to the tax on unrelated business income for any qualified transportation benefits provided to employees.
+Nonprofit employers aren't spared: Tax-exempt employers will be subject to the tax on unrelated business income for any qualified transportation benefits provided to employees.

-The tax bill also eliminates the tax exclusion on costs related to biking to work, although the exclusion would return in 2026.
+The tax act also eliminates the tax exclusion on costs related to biking to work, although the exclusion would return in 2026.

 Internal Revenue Code Section 132(a) excludes eligible transit-program funds from employees' gross income, subject to federal taxes.
 Many states also exclude these monies from state and local taxes.

-current IRS limits, in 2017 employee transit benefit programs can allow employees to use pretax dollars and employers to deduct their contributions of:
+IRS limits for 2017, employee transit benefit programs allowed employees to use pretax dollars for, and business to deduct, their contributions of:

-For 2018, the tax-excludable limit for both transportation and parking expenses would be $260 per month, the
+For 2018, the tax-excludable limit for both transportation and parking expenses rises to $260 per month, the

 IRS announced in October 2017.